 Mulga Bill’s Bicycle Band

-We are sharing this information as a resource for anyone who might be interested, prompted by an interview-based ‘Concert’ organized by Rob Willis, National Library of Australia folklorist at the 50th National Folk Festival held in Canberra 24-28 March.
-2016 The notes in the Festival Program (p.9) read:
+We are sharing this information as a resource for anyone who might be interested, originally prompted in 2016 by an interview-based ‘Concert’ organized by Rob Willis, National Library of Australia folklorist at the 50th National Folk Festival held in Canberra 24-28 March, 2016.
+The notes in the Festival Program (p.9) read: